Valcyclovir/othub-io/README.md

 The following project is the first second layer application to OTHub-io:
 - OTHub-bot: multi purpose bot runtime for easy integration to popular social platforms
+- OTHub-gov: DKG Voting and Governance for node runners and delegators

 ## Milestones and Timeline
 - [x] Technical Planning & Design: overall system architecture planification, which includes GitHub, frontend and backend frameworks, database management system, API (Q2 2023)